Go to Facebook to interact. Home

 Fathers shall not be put to death for their children, nor children put to death for their fathers; each is to die for his own sin.

-Darius surely got it right, however, in his words about about the true and living God.
-His edict that went out to all the peoples of his realm, is striking.
+Darius got it right, however, in his edict about the true and living God.
+This edict that went out to all the peoples of his realm, is striking.
 Frankly, I would not be surprised to meet this man in Heaven one day.
 He not only believed, you see, but he demonstrated his faith in shoe leather by giving testimony to the Lord God of Daniel in writing before the whole world.

 In conclusion, let me re-emphasize that God is a very near and dear God to his people.
-He is always there for us ... to love us and to keep us.
+He is always there for us ... to love us, protect us and keep us.
 You and I became his own dear children when we believed in his Son, Jesus Christ.
 As you have it in John 1:12-13,

 Yet to all who received him, to those who believed in his name, he gave the right to become children of God -- children born not of natural descent, nor of human decision or a husband's will, but born of God.